narlock/KaizenLAN/README.md

 - Multiprofile: require users to "login" to their profile.
 This allows multiple users to have a profile to utilize Kaizen LAN.
     - This includes the functionality of providing a password (or not) to sign in to a profile.
 - Anti Habit API integration
-- Ability to pick and choose what widgets to see on the home screen.